COVID-19 cases rise by 471 in Virginia as trends continue downward

-RICHMOND, Va.
-(WHSV) — As of Monday, June 22, Virginia has had 58,465 total cases of COVID-19, including confirmed lab tests and clinical diagnoses, according to the Virginia Department of Health.
+As of Monday, June 22, Virginia has had 58,465 total cases of COVID-19, including confirmed lab tests and clinical diagnoses, according to the Virginia Department of Health.

 That's a rise of 471 cases since Sunday, out of 12,891 tests newly added to the system, which comes out to 3.7% of the newest tests coming back positive – a significantly lower proportion than the current total state average.